 © ericdentinger.com

-Another version exists in the Irish repertoire - based on the same tune - by the name Red Is The Rose.
+Another version, based on the same tune, exists in the Irish repertoire under the name Red Is The Rose.

 The Bonnie Banks O' Loch Lomond